Prasaddiwalkar/codeguru/my.phonepe.cab.management/README.md

 ## Bonus​:
-a.
-Provide insights such as for how much time was a cab idle in a given duration ?
+1. Provide insights such as for how much time was a cab idle in a given duration ?
-b.
-Keep a record of the cab history of each cab.
+2. Keep a record of the cab history of each cab.
 (A cab history could just be a record of what all states a cab has gone through)
-c.
-Find cities where the demand for cabs is high and the time when the demand is highest
+3. Find cities where the demand for cabs is high and the time when the demand is highest